dbystruev/Bundle-Load/README.md

 Zip your bundle.
 Put it on the server.
 Change [ViewController.swift](https://github.com/dbystruev/Bundle-Load/blob/master/Bundle%20Load/Controllers/ViewController.swift):

-- Line 14: replace with your bundle name (make sure archive name is bundle name with ".zip").
+- Line 14: replace with a name of a bundle inside a ".zip" arcihve
-- Line 15: replace with your bundle URL
+- Line 15: replace with URL to a zipped bundle file
-- Run It!
+— Line 16: replace with your version URL text file

+Version is a UTF8 text file with anything in it.
+The bundle is loaded if version file has changed.

 ## Thanks to
 - [SSZipArchive](https://github.com/ZipArchive/ZipArchive.git) by [ZipArchive](https://github.com/ZipArchive)